Diversity, Equity, and Inclusion Trainings

 In this class, we explore microaggressions: the everyday verbal and nonverbal slights, snubs, or insults, whether intentional or unintentional, that communicate hostile, derogatory, or negative messages to target persons based upon marginalized group membership.
 Together we will distinguish between the often positive intent of the speaker of the microaggression and the typically negative impact on the target.
 We will explore many different types of microaggressions directed at different identity groups and explore how these microaggressions can impact us both personally and professionally.
 I’ll provide participants with practical ways to respond to microaggressions, whether in real time or after the fact, and whether they are the target or whether they are intervening as an ally to someone else.
 The class concludes by providing participants the opportunity to explore together a series of scenarios that could realistically arise in the workplace and to consider different ways to respond.

 In this workshop, we explore the many ways in which we can be an ally to someone else.
 Being an ally is not a noun or a self-designated title.
 Rather, allyship is a verb describing someone who uses their own power or advantages to help someone else overcome some sort of barrier or hurdle.
 Being an ally doesn't require you to wear a superhero's cape or have a bottomless checkbook - even small actions that we take can have a tremendously positive impact on someone else.
-We will explore the many different roles that an ally can play and brainstorm different ways that each of us can take action as an ally.
+We specifically explore the different roles that an ally can play to assist another as well as some of the missteps we might make along the way.
+We also explore the integral connection between our privileges and our ability to act as an ally, navigating what privilege and demystifying what it is not.
+We conclude by discussing types of privilege associated with different aspects of identity and creating commitments for allyship moving forward.

 Facilitating Inclusive Meetings